Alaska College Costs 2026

 Alaska College Costs Overview

 Alaska is home to 5+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at AK public universities is $8,100 per year, which is 26% below the national average of $10,940.
+The average in-state tuition at AK public universities is $8,100 per year, which is 26% below the national planning benchmark of $10,940.
 When you add room and board ($13,500/year), the total annual cost of attending a public university in Alaska reaches $21,600.

 Private universities in Alaska average $24,000 per year in tuition alone, making a 4-year private degree approximately $150,000 including room and board.
 For students seeking a more affordable path, Alaska community colleges charge an average of just $4,300 per year, offering significant savings for the first two years before transferring to a four-year institution.